High Dimensional Binary Choice Model with Unknown Heteroskedasticity or Instrumental Variables: Abstract

 \section{Abstract}

 This paper proposes a new method for estimating high-dimensional binary choice models.
-The model we consider is semiparametric, placing no distributional assumptions on the error term, allowing for heteroskedastic errors, and permitting endogenous regressors.
-Our proposed approaches extend the special regressor estimator originally proposed by \cite{Lewbel2000}.
+We consider a semiparametric model that places no distributional assumptions on the error term, allows for heteroskedastic errors, and permits endogenous regressors.
+Our approaches extend the special regressor estimator originally proposed by \citet{Lewbel2000}.
 This estimator becomes impractical in high-dimensional settings due to the curse of dimensionality associated with high-dimensional conditional density estimation.
-To overcome this challenge, we introduce an innovative data-driven dimension reduction method for nonparametric kernel estimators, which constitutes the main innovation of this work.
-The method combines distance covariance-based screening with cross-validation (CV) procedures, rendering the special regressor estimation feasible in high dimensions.
-Using the new feasible conditional density estimator, we address the variable and moment (instrumental variable) selection problems for these models.
-We apply penalized least squares (LS) and Generalized Method of Moments (GMM) estimators with a smoothly clipped absolute deviation (SCAD) penalty.
+To overcome this challenge, we introduce an innovative data-driven dimension reduction method for nonparametric kernel estimators, which constitutes the main contribution of this work.
+The method combines distance covariance-based screening with cross-validation (CV) procedures, making special regressor estimation feasible in high dimensions.
+Using this new feasible conditional density estimator, we address variable and moment (instrumental variable) selection problems for these models.
+We apply penalized least squares (LS) and generalized method of moments (GMM) estimators with an $L_1$ penalty.
 A comprehensive analysis of the oracle and asymptotic properties of these estimators is provided.
-Monte Carlo simulations are employed to demonstrate the effectiveness of our proposed procedures in finite sample scenarios.
+Finally, through Monte Carlo simulations and an empirical study on the migration intentions of rural Chinese residents, we demonstrate the effectiveness of our proposed methods in finite sample settings.

 \JELclass{C12, C14, C21, C52}